 4. Mimic and take from others.

 Don’t be afraid to be a sheep.
 It’s great to be original, of course, but you also need to learn to take notes from those who are successful – they’re the top dogs for a reason.
 Don’t copy what they do exactly, but consider their little nuances that make them successful.
-Repurpose these for your own brand and you’ll go far.
+Repurpose these for your own brand and you’ll go far with online marketing.

 Watch out for direct copying, though – don’t do it!
 Remember that you’re taking notes, not copying down every move they make.